NexusDynamic/RiseTogether-bela-forwarder/README.md

   means digital frames were never read, so an edge could be missing entirely and a timer pulse could have gone out late — which is the difference between "the iPad never flashed" and "the Bela missed it".

-## Known confounds

-- **The comparator threshold and the pixel rise time** give the photodiode edge a fixed bias (a few ms on LCD, ~1 ms on OLED).
-It is a bias, not jitter, so it is tolerable if measured once and documented.
-- **Pin the iPad's display refresh rate.** A ProMotion iPad ramping 60→120 Hz on touch injects variable latency into every trial.
-- **Fix the photodiode patch position** and record it — scanout is row-by-row, so vertical position costs up to a full refresh period.
-- Mirroring the photodiodes to analog inputs would show the rise directly and remove the threshold guesswork.
-Digital-only by choice.

-## A note on `analysis/`

-`analysis/` belongs to the previous incarnation of this repo, a timing rig that measured an iPad's input→display→network chain against an FSR and an LSL stream.
-It computes T1–T4 and a clock-offset bracket from a schema that no longer exists
-here: it expects an `fsr` role and `_lsl.csv`, and knows nothing about `_triggers.csv`.
-It is kept for reference and does **not** run against a forwarder session.

-# Acknowledgements

-- [Christian A. Kothe: liblsl](https://github.com/sccn/liblsl) for the LSL library
-- [armlabs: OLED SSD1306 Linux driver](https://github.com/armlabs/ssd1306_linux) for the OLED driver
-- [Liam Donovan <liam@bela.io>: Bela](https://bela.io) for the Bela platform